nitric-oxide/recent_paths_command_linux/README.txt

 OPEN PATH
 $rec [$id :n] [$open_mode]
-defult &open_mode is "not w"
 IF:
-$open_mode is NOT "w" cd to chosen path is open in current window
+$open_mode is NOT "w" chosen path is open in current window $cd
 $open_mode is "w" chosen path is open in new window

 DELETE PATH